Conservation & Natural Resources

 In 2020, Executive Somers collaborated with the County Council to create a brand-new department of Conservation and Natural Resources to consolidate multiple county functions, offices and departments into one organization to achieve more of the County’s environmental and natural resource goals.
 Previously, Snohomish County’s efforts to manage, protect and enhance natural resources took place across multiple departments.
 By consolidating Parks & Recreation, Surface Water Management, the Office of Energy and Sustainability, and the Office of Agriculture, DCNR can better collaborate on important county programs related to parks, salmon and Puget Sound recovery, agriculture, food systems, sustainability and climate action, recreation, water quality and flood protection, to name a few.
 Read his full letter.
-The new department consists of Parks, Recreation, and Tourism, Surface Water Management (SWM), Energy and Sustainability, and Agriculture offices.
+The new department consists of Parks and Recreation, Surface Water Management (SWM), Energy and Sustainability, and Agriculture offices.
 Each of these groups continues to perform the same core services to local residents.